exim4 | SPF | DKIM ! DMARC | Firewall | dovecot | tomcat | Jwma | Blocklists

 default_vsz_limit = 4096M #added to fix fscrypt incompatibilty

 With our production setup we will want to use encryption, so we want to switch from plain imap access to encrypted imaps.
-As with exim4, Debian provides a shell script to generate SSL certificate and key.
+As with exim4, Debian provides a shell script to generate a SSL certificate and key.

 root@mydomain.com:~# cd /usr/share/dovecot/